evertonrsc/py-imageprocessing/README.md

 source runtime/bin/activate
 ```

 From now on, the virtual environment will be used to install packages and running the program.
-To install the required packages, the following command must be used:
+The following command installs the required packages:

 ```bash
 pip3 install -r requirements.txt